Guadalupe River thru Downtown San Jose

 Stevens Creek below Stevens Creek Reservoir is class I moving water, with the advantage of sometimes running in autumn as the reservoir drains.
 Further down it becomes steeper and more difficult, with occasional concrete-lined waterfalls and slaloms.

 San Francisquito Creek from Stanford campus thru Palo Alto to the bay is usually runnable after even minor rainstorms.
 There is a good put-in just downstream of I-280 along Alpine Rd.
-This section contains several concrete-lined waterfalls, one logjam (2002), and a concrete-wall culvert amid Stanford golf course.
-Rapids get easier after Foothill/Junipero Serra, where there is a flow gauge reporting to the USGS site.
+This section contains several concrete-lined waterfalls, and potentially brushy spots before and amid Stanford golf course.
+Rapids get easier shortly after Foothill/Junipero Serra, where there is a flow gauge reporting to the USGS site.
 One waterfall, named Basketball Falls, lurks below the railroad tracks.
-There is a good take-out just before the bridge at University Ave.
+There are good take-outs near the Chaucer Street bridge, and just before the bridge at University Avenue.

 Creeks Navigation